redblue36/DataFormatDemoSwaggerUI/docs/location.md

 > 1. Summarizing charter language to help frame certain sections of the specification such as the Objectives, Introduction, and Scope Sections is appropriate.
 Reframe the wording keeping in mind the target audience is the ITC.
 > 1. The primary audience for this document is the BSC Implementation TC (ITC).
 If there is additional information helpful to convey to the DFTC Directors and/or the ITC, please attach separately in memorandum form.
 > 1. Please don't refer to implementation specifics in this requirements specfication.
 These details will be outlined by the ITC in a subsequent activity.
->     * Refer to the term blockchain as a general loose reference.
+>     * Any reference to the term blockchain is a general loose reference.
 >     * References to APIs is an implementation detail that is not germane to this specification.
 >     * Noting JSON as being the stored on the blockchain is another example of an implementation detail that is NOT germane to this specification.
 > 1. Representing data requirements in 3rd normal form isn't necessary.
 Past specifications have done so alluding somewhat to implementation (e.g. use of surrogate keys for linkage for instance) leading to confusion.
 >
 > **Template Version History**